tmecklem/realtime-web/slides/index.md

 Decent rate of information, can read it and stay connected with the whereabout of that Romeo character

+But it starts feeling more like a job

 But what happens when the garden hose becomes a firehose?

-Next slide: (Katie) What are the problems?
+Next slide: What are the problems?
 So, that seems pretty obvious...
 -->

 ---